• Home

 • Contact

 An early 19th Century eight day mahogany longcase clock by Bryson - Edinburgh.
 The trunk is fronted by an arched door and flanked by reeded and canted corners.
-The hood with arch top and brass bezel, encloses a silvered dial with subsidiary calendar and seconds dial, time indicated by blued steel hands.
-The mechanism is of high quality,
+The hood with arch top and brass bezel, encloses a silvered dial with subsidiary calendar, seconds dial and time indicated by blued steel hands.
+The mechanism is expertly made and built to last.

-Robert Bryson was a widely respected clock, watch & chronometer maker in Edinburgh, starting business in 1808 and amongst his many achievements, a Sidereal clock was made for Calton hill Observatory and he contributed to the founding of Heriot Watt University.
+Robert Bryson was a widely respected clock, watch & chronometer maker in Edinburgh, starting business in 1808 and amongst his many achievements, a Sidereal clock was made for Calton hill Observatory.
+Robert Bryson contributed to the founding of Heriot Watt University.

 He Brought both of his sons into the business at around 1850 and moved premises, trading on Princes Street.
-The family enjoyed success in both horological and scientific advances throughout much of the 19th Century but was laterally absorbed into the firm of Hamilton & Inches.
+The family enjoyed success in both horological and scientific advances throughout much of the 19th Century and laterally was absorbed into the firm of Hamilton & Inches.

 Photo Gallery